 The rapid transformation has been positive for many.
 Working from home has provided the flexibility for people to re-enter the labour market, new emergent technologies have, in some cases, opened up employment geographically, and the digital transformation undertaken by many businesses has provided more roles.
 However, for some, the pandemic worsened existing inequalities.

-If you would like to learn more about how the pandemic has further deepened pre-existing inequalities with regards to employability, you can delve more into the topic via our latest whitepaper here.
+If you would like to learn more about how the pandemic has further deepened employability inequality, you can delve more into the topic via our latest whitepaper here.